broadinstitute/seqr/deploy/LOCAL_INSTALL.md

 Google Dataproc makes it easy to parallelize annotation across many machines.
 The steps below describe how to annotate a callset and then load it into your on-prem elasticsearch instance.

-0. authenticate into your google account
+1. authenticate into your google account
    ```
-   # authenticate to your gcloud account so you can download public reference data
    gcloud auth application-default login
    ```
-0. upload your .vcf.gz callset to a google bucket - for example `gs://your-bucket/data/GRCh37/your-callset.vcf.gz`
+1. upload your .vcf.gz callset to a google bucket - for example `gs://your-bucket/data/GRCh37/your-callset.vcf.gz`

-0. start a pipeline-runner container which has the necessary tools and environment pre-installed.
+1. start a pipeline-runner container which has the necessary tools and environment pre-installed.
    ```
    SEQR_DIR=$(pwd)